 13.1 Are records retained in accordance with federal and state law and the foundation’s record retention policy?

-13.2 Does the board receive interim and annual financial statements at board meetings that include a balance sheet, income statement, and cash flow statement?
+13.2 Does the board receive interim and annual financial statements at board meetings such as a balance sheet, income statement, and cash flow statement?

-13.3 Does the board annually receive a report on how its investments performed in relation to its investment policy?
+13.3 Does the board receive an annual report on how investment performance in relation to its investment policy?